Put your foot down for a great cause!

-Thanks to the sponsorship of friends, family and colleagues, you'll raise vital funds to help persons with cerebral palsy by defraying the cost of transport to our centre from their homes, programme fees, therapy rehabilitation equipment, medical expenses, diapers, food rations, public education, caregiver support programmes, and such like.
+Thanks to the sponsorship of friends and family, you will raise vital funds to help to defray costs of transport, programmes, therapy equipments, and care.
 All these will help uplift the lives of our needy clients, whose families face financial hardship and have difficulty providing for the special needs of their disabled children.

 But these things are only possible with your support.
 The steps that you'll take this September will help more people to take theirs, and that's a beautiful thing to do.